gbmhunter/blog/content/pcb-design/component-packages/_index.md

 Component packages with many names (synonyms) are listed by the most common, or most "popular" name, which is not necessarily the technically correct name.

-Some items such as the [PP3 9V battery case](/pcb-design/component-packages/pp3-component-package), and [SIM card sizes](/pcb-design/component-packages/sim-card-sizes), may not be strictly component packages, but are included here for completeness.
+Some items such as the {{% link text="PP3 9V battery case" src="pp3-component-package/" %}}, and {{% link text="SIM card sizes" src="sim-card-sizes/" %}}, may not be strictly component packages, but are included here for completeness.

 ## Break-out Boards